-If you are a local or staying in Clacton itself then we recommend you head to:
+If you are a local or staying in Clacton itself then we recommend you head to Wick Road

-The event Souvenir Programme will be available from Rally HQ, Clacton Bowling Club, on Saturday 21st April from noon, at Rally HQ all day Sunday 22nd April and at both Spectator Ares on Sunday 22nd.
+The event Souvenir Programme will be available from Rally HQ, Clacton Bowling Club, and at other local outlets.

-Spectating will only be allowed at these designated safe locations.
+We have increased the number of spectator areas for 2020 and spectating will only be allowed at these designated locations.
 All other areas are out of bounds to spectators.

 Please do not try to access the stages from any other roads.
 You will be politely requested to proceed to one of the designated spectator areas.